 PySpark Groupby Agg is used to calculate more than one aggregate (multiple aggregates) at a time on grouped DataFrame.
-So to perform the agg, first, you need to perform the groupBy() on DataFrame which groups the records based on single or multiple column values, and then do the agg() to get the aggregate for each group.
+To utilize agg, first, apply the groupBy() to the DataFrame, which organizes the records based on single or multiple-column values.
+Subsequently, use agg() on the result of groupBy() to obtain the aggregate values for each group.

-In this article, I will explain how to use agg() function on grouped DataFrame with examples.
-PySpark groupBy() function is used to collect the identical data into groups and use agg() function to perform count, sum, avg, min, max e.t.c aggregations on the grouped data.
+In this article, I will explain agg() function on grouped DataFrame with examples.
+In PySpark, the groupBy() function gathers similar data into groups, while the agg() function is then utilized to execute various aggregations such as count, sum, average, minimum, maximum, and others on the grouped data.

-Before we start running these examples, let’s create the DataFrame from a sequence of the data to work with.
-This DataFrame contains columns “employee_name”, “department”, “state“, “salary”, “age”, and “bonus” columns.
+Before proceeding with these examples, let’s generate the DataFrame from a sequence of data.
+This DataFrame includes columns such as “employee_name

 # Import